2021 IBSC Annual Conference

-- 10-20-30 PowerPoint Rule – Be familiar with this rule offered by Guy Kawasaki. “… a PowerPoint presentation should have ten slides, last no more than twenty minutes, and contain no font smaller than thirty points.”
-Have a good balance of images and text.
+- 10-20-30 PowerPoint Rule: Be familiar with this rule offered by Guy Kawasaki, “… a PowerPoint presentation should have 10 slides, last no more than 20 minutes, and contain no font smaller than 30 points.”
+Use a good balance of images and text.

-- Keep in mind that this is a global conference, and that delegates from other countries and educational systems will be in your room; they may not be familiar with terms and references you take for granted.
+- Remember this is a global conference, so delegates from other countries and educational systems will be in your room who may not be familiar with terms and references you take for granted.

 - Leverage and share expertise in educating boys.
-Make sure you talk about how the activity or program is attuned to boys’ learning, motivation, engagement, and achievement, etc. Your insights and reflections are valuable!
+Make sure you talk about how the activity or program is attuned to boys’ learning, motivation, engagement, and achievement.
+Your insights and reflections are valuable!

 - Challenge your audience with new ideas and discussion.
 Make them think and take new ideas or strategies back to their school.

-- Whenever possible, provide evidence to support the success of the program or activity you are talking about.
-As an organization, we like to model the principles of “reflective practice” and action research, and workshops should model these, too.
-Evidence can take a variety of forms – quantitative and qualitative, formal and informal.
-“What would evidence look like?” could also be a prompt for good discussion.
-Reveal your ideas and thoughts about how you might continue to improve the practice, and invite reflection.
+- Whenever possible, provide evidence to support the success of the program or activity you are discussing.
+As an organization we model the principles of “reflective practice” and action research, so workshops should model these, too.
+Evidence can take a variety of forms: quantitative and qualitative, formal and informal.
+“What would evidence look like?” could also prompt a robust discussion.
+Reveal your ideas and thoughts about how you might continue to improve the practice and invite reflection.

-- Opportunity to discuss, probe and exchange is essential for workshops.
-Even if your workshop is a more traditional direct presentation, ensure that there is ample time for discussion during the workshop, and most certainly towards the end.
+- Opportunity to discuss, probe, and exchange is essential for workshops.
+Even if your workshop is a more traditional, direct presentation, provide ample time for discussion during the workshop and especially at the end.

 - Manage discussion effectively.
 Give as many delegates as you can an opportunity to participate, while keeping an eye on your running sheet.
-Be prepared to ask questions to spark discussion, and to direct the flow of discussion.
-If you are using small group discussion within the workshop, be clear and crisp in your instructions.
+Be prepared to ask questions to spark discussion and to direct the flow of discussion.
+If you use small-group discussion within the workshop, be clear and crisp in your instructions.

-- Leave time at the end to summarize what you have presented, to reflect on ideas discussed, and to thank delegates for their attention and contribution.
-Let them know how they can get in contact with you.
+- Leave time at the end to summarize what you have presented, reflect on ideas discussed, and thank attendees for their attention and contribution.
+Let them know how they can contact you.

 - Ensure your workshop begins at the designated time.
 There will be a host present to help introduce the workshop and call the room to order.

-- Make sure to know how much time you have to work with, design your presentation to fit the allocated time, and adjust as necessary throughout.
+- Design your presentation to fit the allocated time of 60 minutes, and adjust as necessary throughout.